vaneycksr/vaneycksr/README.md

 <br>

 - 🔭 I’m currently working as Software Quality Enginner at Sensedia
-- 🌱 I’m currently learning about tests in APIs with Cucumber
+- 🌱 I’m currently learning about tests in APIs with SuperTest and tests in frontend with Playwright
 - 💻 All my projects are available on GitHub
 - 💬 Ask me about whatever you want, and if I know, I certainly answer
 - ⚡ Fun fact: I like to play chess and read books